agile-ts/documentation/docs/Interfaces.md

 #### `loadValue`

-When `true`, the created `Persistent` automatically loads the value stored in the corresponding external Storage into the State or stores the State value in the corresponding external Storage if the State isn't persisted yet.
+When `true`, the created `Persistent` automatically loads the value stored in the corresponding external Storage into the State.
+Or, if the State isn't persisted yet, it stores the State value in the corresponding external Storage.
 Be aware that if we don't allow the `Persistent` to load/store the value, we have to do it ourselves.
 ```ts {2}
 myState.persist({